mrnossiom/ruspell/README.md

 ...

+# Credits

+This project is based on the really good articles series ["Rebuilding the spellchecker"](https://zverok.space/spellchecker.html) by *Victor Shepelev* (@zverok).
+I would love to make this a second working implementation that could also be used for exlanatory purposes.

 ---

 Work is licensed under [`CECILL-2.1`](https://choosealicense.com/licenses/cecill-2.1/), a French OSS license that allows modification and distribution of the software while requiring the same license for derived works.